northsim/northsim-faq/docs/Japan.md

     My eSIM doesn't work (or stopped working)
   </summary>

-Most eSIM activation issues can be easily resolved by following the steps below.
+Most eSIM issues can be resolved easily by following the below steps:

 ```mermaid
 %%{init: {'theme':'dark'}}%%